-Intensification of urban area: We support intensification of the urban area for the reasons outlined in our previous submissions and discussions with council.
+Intensification of urban area: We support intensification of the urban area.
 However, intensification needs to be carefully planned, with good design principles, appropriate infrastructure and adequate green open spaces for the community.
 Sub-zones or precincts (or whatever terms are now required by the National Planning Standards) need to be identified to achieve good connectivity, good functionality and protect character and amenity values.
 Sub-zones are needed to ensure that building height and density are reduced in a graduated manner moving out from the central area to high density residential areas and then lower density residential areas.
 Policies/rules are also needed to avoid pepper-potting multi-storied buildings in diverse locations in random fashion.